rub3nlh/tropipay-api-doc/docs/3 - Api-V2/AuthenticationAndIntegration.md

 TROPIPAY_CLIENT_SECRET={response.data.password}
 ```

-3. Access endpoint with POST /api/v2/access/token to request your access token, specifying the Client_Id and the Client_Secret.
+3. Access endpoint with POST */api/v2/access/token* to request your access token, specifying the Client_Id and the Client_Secret.
+For more information see [this section](/reference/Tropipay-API.v2.yaml/paths/~1access~1tocken/post)

 4. Once the access token has been obtained, it will be able to consume the resources allowed for the credential.